 Your investment plan should be tailored to your specific goals and risk tolerance.
 A successful investment strategy can be simplified down to the three “Ds” of investing:

-• Destination – this is defined by time horizon which is critical to determine the amount of risk an investor should assume.
+• Destination—your time horizon, which determines the amount of risk you should assume.

-Choosing the right stock-to-bond mix is essential for building a successful investment portfolio, as it balances potential returns with your comfort level of risk.
-A higher stock percentage offers greater growth potential alongside increased volatility.
-Whereas a higher percentage of bonds relative to stocks gives a higher likelihood of stability, but lower return expectations.
+Choosing the right stock-to-bond mix is essential for building a successful investment portfolio, as it balances potential returns with your comfort with risk.
+A higher stock percentage offers greater growth potential but comes with increased volatility.
+On the other hand a higher percentage of bonds relative to stocks gives a higher likelihood of stability, but lower return expectations.
 Thoughtful consideration of these elements enables you to create a portfolio designed to maximize your chances of achieving your objectives while managing the impact of market swings.

 Stock Side of the Portfolio